arabog/github_collabo/success_blueprint.md

 still willing to answer some questions over email or LinkedIn.

 Are you familiar with the language and tone of an informational interview request?
-Reason for reaching out
+Reason for reaching out:
 I am hoping to learn more abt Asana and ur amazing work with their web design

-Your career interest
+Your career interest:
 I am a computer science teacher with 10 yrs of experience currently transitning into bcoming an early-career front-end developer

-Explanation of how contact’s position/background connects with your career interest and reason for reaching out
+Explanation of how contact’s position/background connects with your career interest and reason for reaching out:
 My goal is to one day works as an in-house frontend designer for a tech company, and i would really value ur perspective on what ur experiences av been like so far.

-Your connection to the person, if there is any Kathleen suggested dt i reach out to u after i saw dt u were connected on Linkedin, and i am writing to ask if i could meet with u 4 a short informatnal interview.
+Your connection to the person, if there is any:
+Kathleen suggested dt i reach out to u after i saw dt u were connected on Linkedin, and i am writing to ask if i could meet with u 4 a short informatnal interview.

-Details on where, when, and how you would like to carry out the informational interview would u be available to meet with me smtime in d next 2 wks?
+Details on where, when, and how you would like to carry out the informatnal: interview would u be available to meet with me smtime in d next 2 wks?
 I would be happy to take u out 4 coffee at a time dt would be convenient for u